 For a long time, the iPad was perceived purely as a device for media consumption, but it's increasingly being taken seriously as a design tool.
 And whether you're using Apple's tablet to use the best iPad apps for sketching, graphic design or to organise your daily workflow, you probably don't want to be relying on your fingers.

-02. Sensu Brush
+02. Sensu Solo